alexaandru/go-sitter-forest/README.md

 You can optionally pass the query lookup preference, see the `NvimFirst`, `NativeFirst`, etc. in `forest.go` for details, as in: `forest.GetQuery("go", "highlights", forest.NvimOnly)`.

+The queries respect the "inherits:" directive (nvim_treesitter specific), recursively, returning the final query with all inherited queries included, at the forest level.
+The individual packages' own GetQuery() obviously cannot do that, since they do not have access to other parsers' own queries, only the forest has that.
+See `forest.GetQuery()` on how to replicate that on your end if using the individual packages.

 ## Parser Code Changes